KatrienColson/GNK-Easley-1.17/1.main-course/4.back-end/1.php/7.mysql/README.md

     - A link to their personal page (`profile.php?user=$user_id`) (the link can also be, on their name or any other column you prefer)

+### Step 6:
+- On `profile.php` get the required user's details from the database
+- Print them out on a profile page you design, if you need inspiration, you can look [here](https://www.google.com/search?q=profile+page+design&source=lnms&tbm=isch&sa=X&ved=0ahUKEwis5Juh07HkAhUIJFAKHeJKASYQ_AUIESgB&biw=2560&bih=1297#imgrc=jjirWCPSxqfBFM:)
+- Include an API call to the following API: [Be Like Bill](https://github.com/gautamkrishnar/Be-Like-Bill), use the documentation to understand how you need to use it, do this using either `curl` in PHP or `ajax` in Javascript.
+- The received image (from the api) needs to be worked into the profile page somewhere
+- Every column of the database table needs to be shown someway
+- The final result needs to be a coherent profile page

+### Step 7:
+Next up we want to create some delete and edit functionality, sadly though we can't yet.
+Imagine a webapp where you can edit other people's info, or delete their profile...
+That wouldn't be good...
+So let's make a login / registration system:

+- Create a `login.php` file and fill it up with a login form (email/password or username/password)
+- Rename `insert.php` to `register.php` and add a password & password confirmation field to the form
+-

+### Step 7:

 [Go back](../)